datakind/Data-Observation-Toolkit/README.md

 `airflow tasks test run_dot_project run_dot  2022-03-01`

+#### Adding more projects

+If configuring Airflow in production, you will need to adjust `./docker/dot/dot_config.yml` accordingly.
+You can also add new projects by extending the projects array in the [Airflow configuration JSON](https://github.com/datakind/Data-Observation-Toolkit/blob/master/docker/airflow/dags/dot_projects.json)

 ## How the DOT works

 The Data Observation Toolkit (DOT) uses the open source projects [DBT](https://docs.getdbt.com/docs/introduction/) and [Great Expectations](https://greatexpectations.io/)